Yalantis/FastEasyMapping/README.md

 First of all we've defined [NSDateFormatter](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSDateFormatter_Class/) that fits our requirements.
 Next step is to define Attribute instance with correct mapping.
 Briefly `map` block is invoked during deserialization (_JSON to Object_) while `reverseMap` is used for serialization process.
 Both are quite stratforward with but with few gotchas:

 - `map` can receive `NSNull` instance.
 This is a valid case for `null` value in JSON.
-- `map` won't be invoked for missing keys.
-Therefore if JSON doesn't contain `keyPath` specified by your attribute, reverse mapping not called.
+- map won't be invoked for missing keys.
+Therefore, if JSON doesn't contain keyPath specified by your attribute, reverse mapping not called.
-- you can return from `map` either `nil` or `NSNull` for empty values
+- from map you can return either `nil` or `NSNull` for empty values
-- `reverseMap` invoked only when `property` contains non-nil value.
+- `reverseMap` invoked only when `property` contains a non-nil value.
-- you can return from `reverseMap` either `nil` or `NSNull`.
+- from `reverseMap` you can return either `nil` or `NSNull`.
 Both will produce `{"keyPath": null}`

 #### Adding attribute to FEMMapping
-There are several shortcuts that allows you to add attributes easier to the mapping itself:
+There are several shortcuts that allow you to add attributes easier to the mapping itself:
 ##### Excplicitly
 ```objective-c
 FEMMapping *mapping = [[FEMMapping alloc] initWithObjectClass:[Person class]];